SharePoint/sp-dev-docs/docs/apis/migration-manifest.md

 Required.

 Records Users and User Security Groups for managing permissions.
-Migration API uses manifest to ascertain the membership of Users and Groups, along with their roles and specific assignments.
+Migration API uses the manifest to ascertain the membership of Users and Groups, along with their roles and specific assignments.
 These assignments include unique permissions set at the level of the object and its offspring, unless a deeper child object overrides them.

-User or Group entries aren't mandatory, but omission prevents author or security information from population during import.
-Migration API generates warnings in such case.
+User or Group entries aren't mandatory, but omission prevents author or security information from the population during import.
+Migration API generates warnings in such cases.

 ### User identifiers